Which Is The Best Powerlifting (Weightlifting) Belt Should You Get?Strength Training 4 min Read

 Below is a video that demonstrates how to use a weightlifting belt properly.

 A belt works primarily by increasing the pressure on your abdomen when lifting.

-This pressure transfers to and supports your spine (see the arrows in the image to the right) throughout a big compound lift like a squat or deadlift.
+This pressure transfers to and supports your spine (see the image’s arrows) throughout a big compound lift like a squat or deadlift.

-The more rigid your spine and torso is during a lift the better your performance will be.
+The more rigid your spine and torso are during a lift, the better your performance.

-If you’re using a belt properly you will be flexing your rectus abdominis hard and pressing outward into the belt through your obliques.
-The belt can create a slight increase in activation of the rectus abdominis muscles and the erector spinae.
+If you’re using a belt correctly, you will be flexing your rectus abdominis hard and pressing outward into the belt through your obliques.
+As a result, the belt can increase the activation of the rectus abdominis muscles and the erector spinae.

-But realize that all your core musculature will be contracting hard if you are lifting heavy weights.
+But realize that all your core musculature will contract hard if you lift heavy weights.

 Mental confidence can go a long way when lifting heavy.

-You can just lift more weight.
+You can lift more weight.
 I’m not talking about 100 lbs more.
-But a belt will help add another 5-15 lbs on a squat or deadlift if used properly.
+But a belt will help add another 5-10% on a squat or deadlift if appropriately used.